 Have you ever had coleslaw that’s sitting in a pool of overly sweet, runny, white liquid?
 So unappetizing and NOT what coleslaw should be.

 I’ve come up with a recipe that prevents this food travesty.
 This coleslaw dressing is creamy and flavorful, neither watered down with vinegar nor packed with sugar.
-I use some dried thyme for flavor and Dijon mustard for depth.
+I use dried thyme for flavor and Dijon mustard for depth.
 Then I round it all out with a hint of celery salt for some oomph.

-Which vegetables should I use?
+What vegetables should I use?

 I use a mixture of cabbage and kale with a touch of carrot – feel free to substitute, but stick with a total of 4 1/2 cups of vegetables.